 This article originally appeared in Volume 1, Issue 1 of <theScript> Quarterly digital magazine.

 By now it’s probably safe to say that Microsoft Windows 10 has had a successful release.
 Across the globe, it’s running on more than 400 million devices, with adoption numbers continuing to rise.
-And, like any new operating system worth its salt, it’s faster, it’s more secure, and it comes with loads of new features.
-But what’s most unmistakable is Microsoft’s ramped-up focus on education tools and applications.
-So what does that mean for schools?
+And, like any new operating system worth its salt, it’s faster, more secure, and comes with loads of new features.
+So, what does Microsoft’s ramped-up focus on education tools and applications mean for schools?

 Flagstaff Unified School District (FUSD) in Northern Arizona began its adoption of Windows 10 last year with the rollout of new devices for its teachers.
 “It was basically time for a refresh,” says Technology Integration Coordinator Heather Breedlove, who was part of the team that oversaw the rollout.